 However, this isn’t a surefire way to avoid repojacking.
 Users may still be vulnerable to repojacking if one of their dependencies directly links to a GitHub repository URL.
 Even if none of the dependencies appear to have GitHub links, some transitive dependencies may have hidden GitHub repository links.

-Unfortunately, users can still get repojacked if they update their dependencies and one of them has been tampered with.
-This means that vendoring only works if teams have the time and energy to closely monitor dependency updates.
+Unfortunately, users can still get repojacked if they update their dependencies and one of them is tampered with.
+This means that vendoring only works if teams have the time and energy to monitor dependency updates closely.

 Cybersecurity teams can also use version pinning to avoid GitHub repojacking.

-Version pinning is the practice of tying a specific, safe version of a software or framework with a dependency to prevent package installers from installing other versions.
-In the GitHub repo context, version pinning usually involves a SHA1 hash, which instructs package managers to only download a specific repo version.
-So even if that repo gets repojacked, a cybercriminal wouldn’t be able to alter the code without changing the commit hash.
+Version pinning is tying a specific, safe version of a software or framework with a dependency to prevent package installers from installing other versions.
+In the GitHub repo context, version pinning usually involves a SHA1 hash, instructing package managers to only download a specific repo version.
+So even if that repo gets repojacked, a cybercriminal couldn’t alter the code without changing the commit hash.

-A lock file is made by a package manager that lists out version-pinned dependencies.
-It forces users trying to build that project to download the same version and package specified in the lock file.
+A lock file is a file created by a package manager that lists version-pinned dependencies.
+It forces users trying to build a project to download the same version and package specified in the lock file.
 However, experienced hackers can bypass most major package managers’ lock files and version pinning.

 Adopting cutting-edge application security tools is the only reliable way to prevent repojacking.
 Unlike the methods mentioned above, application security platforms:

-The best application security tools also comply with stringent security standards, such as Common Weakness Enumeration (CWE) and Open Web Application Security Project (OWASP).
-This means IT teams don’t have to worry about compliance every time they update their codebase.
+The best application security tools comply with stringent security standards, such as Common Weakness Enumeration (CWE) and Open Web Application Security Project (OWASP).
+IT teams don’t have to worry about compliance when updating their codebase.

 To defend themselves from repojacking, data breaches, and other cybersecurity risks, organizations should consider getting Kiuwan’s Code Security (SAST).
 As the best enterprise-level security solution, Code Security automatically scans codebases to spot and fix code vulnerabilities that threat actors can exploit.
 Powerful, reliable, and easy-to-use, Code Security integrates straight into the DevOps environment.
 It also offers: